TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Contexts/Index.rst

 for pages in the page tree).

 Some parts of TypoScript are available in both contexts, some only in one or the other.
-Any difference is always mentioned in this manual.
+Any difference is mentioned at the according place.

 Each context has its own chapter in this manual.
 It also has its own reference in a separate manual (see ":ref:`next-steps`" at the end of